Trump runs into the difficulty of Putin diplomacy and ending a long war

 Trump's position after the summit with Putin

-Few details have emerged about what the two leaders discussed or what constituted the progress they both touted.
-The White House did not respond to messages seeking comment Saturday.

-While European leaders were relieved that Trump did not agree to a deal that ceded territory or otherwise favored Moscow, the summit allowed Putin to reclaim his place on the world stage and may have bought Russia more time to push forward with its offensive in Ukraine.
+While European leaders were relieved that Trump did not agree to a deal that favored Moscow, the summit allowed Putin to reclaim his place on the world stage and may have bought Russia more time to push forward with its offensive in Ukraine.

 “We’re back to where we were before without him having gone to Alaska,” said Fiona Hill, who served as Trump’s senior adviser on Russia at the National Security Council during his first term, including when he last met Putin in Helsinki in 2018.

-In an interview, Hill argued that Trump had emerged from the meeting in a weaker position on the world stage because of his reversal.
+In an interview, Hill argued that Trump had emerged from the meeting in a weaker position because of his reversal.
 Other leaders, she said, might now look at the U.S. president and think he’s “not the big guy that he thinks he is and certainly not the dealmaking genius.”

-“All the way along, Trump was convinced he has incredible forces of persuasion,” she said, but he came out of the meeting without a ceasefire — the “one thing” he had been pushing for, even after he gave the Russian leader the “red carpet treatment."
+“All the way along, Trump was convinced he has incredible forces of persuasion,” she said, but he came out of the meeting without a ceasefire — the “one thing” he had been pushing for.

-Trump has “run up against a rock in the form of Putin, who doesn’t want anything from him apart from Ukraine," she said.

 Democrats call for consequences for Putin